 - Comfortable — A bequest allows you to retain your assets throughout your life.

 How Do I Make a Bequest to the College?

 If you are writing your will or living trust, you will need to include specific language that correctly identifies your support of the College.
 If you already have a will, you can add a codicil or amendment to your existing estate plan.
 Or, if you already have a living trust, you would simply modify the language, directing your trustee to make the desired distributions.

 NOTIFY THE COLLEGE OF YOUR GIFT

 Informing the College of your gift does not obligate you or your estate in any way; it simply helps the College fully understand your gift intentions and ensures that there is a plan in place for implementing them.
-For example, if you would like to endow a scholarship, the Development Department can assist you in establishing the terms of that scholarship.
+For example, if you would like to endow a scholarship, the Advancement Office can assist you in establishing the terms of that scholarship.
 Additionally, it allows the College to thank you appropriately.
 Of course, it is understood that you may change your bequest at any time.